EUR/USD: Likely to trade between 1.1480 and 1.1660 – UOB Group

-Sharp rally may extend further; overbought conditions suggest Euro (EUR) is unlikely to break clearly above 1.1620.
-In the longer run, EUR is expected to continue to trade in a range; given the increase in volatility, it is now likely to trade between 1.1480 and 1.1660, UOB Group's FX analysts Quek Ser Leang and Peter Chia note.
+Euro (EUR) is unlikely to rise much further against US Dollar (USD), it is more likely to trade in a range of 1.1575/1.1645.
+In the longer run, EUR is expected to continue to trade in a range; given the increase in volatility, it is now likely to trade between 1.1480 and 1.1660.

 EUR is expected to continue to trade in a range

-24-HOUR VIEW: "We stated yesterday that 'there is a chance for EUR to test 1.1445.'
-We also stated that 'the major support at 1.1400 is unlikely to come under threat.'
-While EUR dropped to a low of 1.1451 in the London session, it then rallied sharply to 1.1581.
-EUR continues to rise in the early Asian session today.
-The sharp rally may extend further, but deeply overbought conditions suggest EUR is unlikely to break clearly above 1.1620.
-On the downside, if EUR breaks below 1.1535 (minor support is at 1.1560), it would indicate that the rally is ready to take a breather."
+24-HOUR VIEW: "On Monday, EUR gapped down on the open and then soared to close higher at 1.1576.
+In the early Asian session yesterday, when EUR was at 1.1585, we highlighted the following: 'The sharp rally may extend further, but deeply overbought conditions suggest EUR is unlikely to break clearly above 1.1620.'
+However, EUR broke above 1.1620, reached a high of 1.1641, before easing off.
+Conditions remain overbought.
+This, combined with slowing momentum, suggests EUR is unlikely to rise much further.
+Today, EUR is more likely to trade in a range of 1.1575/1.1645."

-1-3 WEEKS VIEW: "In our most recent narrative from last Thursday (19 Jun, spot at 1.1475), we highlighted that EUR 'is likely to trade in a range for now, probably between 1.1400 and 1.1570.'
-Yesterday, EUR fluctuated in a broad range between 1.1451 and 1.1581.
-While EUR has moved above 1.1570, there has been no significant increase in upward momentum.
-For the time being, we continue to expect range trading, but given the increase in volatility, we now expect EUR to trade in a range of 1.1480/1.1660."
+1-3 WEEKS VIEW: "Last Thursday (19 Jun, spot at 1.1475), we highlighted that EUR 'is likely to trade in a range for now, probably between 1.1400 and 1.1570.'
+After EUR rose above 1.1570 on Monday, we indicated yesterday (24 Jun, spot at 1.1585) that 'while EUR has moved above 1.1570, there has been no significant increase in upward momentum.'
+However, we pointed out that 'given the increase in volatility, we now expect EUR to trade in a range of 1.1480/1.1660.'
+EUR subsequently rose to 1.1641.
+Although there has been an increase in upward momentum, it is not sufficient to suggest a sustained advance.
+For the time being, we continue to expect EUR to trade in a range between 1.1480 and 1.1660.
+Looking ahead, should EUR break and hold above 1.1660, it could signal the start of a move above 1.1700."

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.